selairi/yatbfw/README.md

 make
 ```

-Then copy "example/yatbfw.json" to "~/.config".
+Then edit "~.config/yatbfw.json" to configure your taskbar.